 As I became more interested in cues and cue collecting, I became active in a number of related organizations.
 For a number of years I served as a business consultant to the American Cuemakers Association, and am still an Associate Member.
-I was on the Board of the American Academy of Cue Art for six years, and now serve as the Executive Vice President of the International Cue Collector Show.
-This is the premier cue event for high end collectors, and is held in a different location each year.
+For the past 12 years have been a voting member of the ACA Cuemakers Hall of Fame selection committee, helping to select new additions to the Cuemakers Hall of Fame.
+I was on the Board of the American Academy of Cue Art for six years.
+I now serve as the Executive Vice President of the International Cue Collector Show.
+This is the premier cue event for high end collectors, and is held in a different locations every other year or so.
 It attracts the top collectors, casemakers and cuemakers from around the world.

 I take a lot of pride in having the only website on the internet (that I know of) that owns every cue they sell.
 I don't generally do consignments, so when you see a cue on my site you can be assured of its quality and condition - I wouldn't have sunk my own money in it if I didn't think it was a great cue.
 I'm not selling consignments and adding 15 or 20% on top of the real price, just to make money.
 Every cue I buy I select as if I were buying it for myself.